imfatant/test/README.md

        pulseaudio --start
-       echo "connect <Bluetooth speaker's MAC address>" | bluetoothctl pactl list  # <--- Use this to check that your Bluetooth device is listed as available to PulseAudio. pacmd set-card-profile 0 a2dp_sink
+       echo "connect <Bluetooth speaker's MAC address>" | bluetoothctl pactl list  # <--- Use this to check that your Bluetooth device has been picked up by PulseAudio. pacmd set-card-profile 0 a2dp_sink
        aplay /usr/share/sounds/alsa/Front_Center.wav
 That's all there is to it.
 By the way, if you're going to use a speech synthesizer, I recommend Festival.